Class: Class

 #allocateObject

-Allocates space for a new object of class's class and does not call initialize on the new instance.
+Allocates space for a new object of class’s class.
 The returned object must be an instance of class.

 Returns: